Keep Up With McLean!

-People come to The Pavilion from across the country and all over the world for our individualized, in-depth, and multidisciplinary approach to finding the right diagnosis and appropriate plan for treatment.
-The Pavilion’s services are ideal for individuals who have a history of persistent treatment-resistant psychiatric conditions or have not been able to receive an accurate diagnosis of their illness.
+People come to The Pavilion from across the country and all over the world for our expert diagnostic assessment and personalized treatment.
+As our program is self-pay, we do not accept insurance or assist with insurance reimbursement efforts.
 We accept adults over the age of 18, however, we may make exceptions for some individuals who are younger.

-Individuals who come to The Pavilion may be struggling with a broad range of psychiatric disorders including difficulties with symptoms of mood instability (depression, anxiety, or both), psychotic symptoms, cognitive impairment, personality disorders, self-destructive or self-injurious behavior, and co-occurring disorders especially substance use.
-Our extensive and wide-ranging diagnostic approach allows our clinicians to tailor the most appropriate treatment plan for the resident for continued care either at McLean or with treatment providers closer to the resident’s home.
+Our extensive and wide-ranging diagnostic approach allows our clinicians to tailor the most appropriate treatment plan for the individual for continued care either at McLean or with treatment providers closer to home.
 We help hundreds of people each year gain a thorough understanding of their illness and implement effective strategies for treatment.

 “The Pavilion provided privacy, a lovely, caring environment, and top-notch clinicians.
 It was there that I found the help and comfort I needed.
 They got me back on track—and even though it’s a different track than I was on before, I am heading toward a much better place.”– Former patient

-The Pavilion’s comprehensive multidisciplinary approach to care is comprised of expert psychiatric and medical assessments, which allow for definitive diagnosis and treatment of complex symptoms.
-Alongside evaluation, the program offers individual therapy, group therapy targeted at education and support, nutritional consultations, medication evaluation and management, and other therapeutic activities such as meditation and yoga.
+The Pavilion’s comprehensive multidisciplinary approach to care is composed of expert psychiatric and medical assessments, which allow for definitive diagnosis and treatment of complex symptoms.
+Alongside evaluation, the program offers individual therapy, group therapy targeted at education and support, nutritional consultations, medication management, and other therapeutic activities such as meditation and yoga.

-Residents begin the program with a series of meetings and testing including psychiatric, neuropsychiatric, and neurologic evaluation, medical and imaging assessment, an overnight sleep study, and psychological and neuropsychological testing.
-We also provide specialty consultations in a range of areas—substance abuse, impulse control disorders, trauma and post-traumatic stress, geriatrics, neurotherapeutics, and forensic evaluation.
+Upon admission, patients begin the program with a series of meetings and testing including psychiatric, neuropsychiatric, and neurologic evaluation, medical and imaging assessment, an overnight sleep study, and psychological and neuropsychological testing.
+We also provide specialty consultations in a range of areas—substance misuse, impulse control disorders, trauma and post-traumatic stress, geriatrics, neurotherapeutics (ECT, TMS, and ketamine infusions), and forensic evaluation.

 Our commitment to examining the biological as well as the emotional components of an illness ensures that the clinical team explores every avenue in searching for effective solutions.
 Both the diagnosis and treatment plan consider a person’s previous medical and neurological history.
-The program utilizes consultation services throughout McLean as well as at other Partners HealthCare affiliates such as Massachusetts General Hospital and Brigham and Women’s Hospital.
+The Pavilion utilizes consultation services throughout McLean as well as at other Partners HealthCare affiliates.

 Treatment begins upon admission, including medication management, behavior therapy, individual therapy, family therapy, 24-hour nursing care, and group therapy as prescribed.
-When appropriate, neurotherapeutics (ECT and TMS) are initiated as soon as possible for the management of treatment-resistant depression.
+When appropriate, neurotherapeutics (ECT/TMS and ketamine infusions) are initiated as soon as possible for the management of treatment-resistant depression.

 Group therapy is an important component of the program.
-Assignment to specific groups is managed by each resident’s behavioral therapist.
-Most groups are focused on building skills and utilize evidence-based modalities such as dialectical behavior therapy (DBT), cognitive behavior therapy (CBT), and mentalization-based treatment (MBT).
-Group therapies are effective in helping residents acquire and develop coping skills for managing stress and anxiety.
+Assignment to specific groups is managed by each patient’s behavioral therapist.
+Most groups are focused on building skills and utilize scientifically proven treatment models such as dialectical behavior therapy (DBT), cognitive behavior therapy (CBT), and mentalization-based treatment (MBT).
+Group therapies are effective in helping individuals acquire and develop coping skills for managing stress and anxiety.
 CBT helps individuals connect thoughts with actions, while DBT emphasizes the development of four skill sets: mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance.
 MBT helps people to differentiate and separate their own thoughts and feelings from those around them.

-Family therapy is an integral part of the assessment and treatment experience.
-Understanding family dynamics and providing support for learning more effective communication skills can be a key determinant to successful treatment and sustained recovery.
-Family is included in treatment as appropriate and with the permission of the resident.
+Family therapy is an integral part of assessment and treatment.
+Understanding family dynamics and providing support for learning more effective communication skills can be a key factor to successful treatment and sustained recovery.
+Family is included in treatment as appropriate and with the permission of the patient.

-Recommendations for aftercare treatment are highly individualized based on clinical issues, resources, motivation for additional treatment, and geographic considerations.
-Each resident’s aftercare plan is a collaborative effort between the clinical team, and the resident and family.
+Recommendations for aftercare treatment are highly individualized, based on clinical issues, resources, motivation for additional treatment, and geographic considerations.
+Each individual’s aftercare plan is a collaborative effort between the clinical team and the patient and family.
 We strive to create the optimal plan for continued recovery and stabilization.
 On a case by case basis and if clinically indicated, extended stay at The Pavilion is available upon completion of the diagnostic/assessment phase.

 McLean Hospital offers a customized service that guides international clientele through the hospital’s premier programs, beginning with a confidential and comprehensive evaluation at The Pavilion and continuing through specialized treatment as needed—all with careful consideration of cultural and family issues.